jeremydosborn/salesforce-upload/README.md

 1. Index.html posts two .csv files in a specific format to webmerge.py
 2. Webmerge.py then does some data validation and error checking and shows differences from the last upload.
-3. Calls merge.py to merge the files, and return them to webmerge.py.
+3. Webmerge calls merge.py to merge the files, and return them to webmerge.py.
-4. Prints the results to file for uplading into Salesforce, and displays results in the browser
+4. Webmerge prints the results to file for uplading into Salesforce, and displays results in the browser